gtshadow33/gtshadow33/README.md

 <p align="center">
   <b>Rust & SQL Developer</b><br>
-  Passionate about building fast, secure and data-driven applications.
+  Passionate about building fast, secure, and data-driven applications.
 </p>

 ---

-### 🧠 About me
+### 🧠 About Me
 - 🦀 Focused on **Rust** and **SQL**, combining performance with solid data design.
 - 💾 Currently developing a **computer inventory management system** using SQL.
-- 📚 **Autodidacta**, siempre aprendiendo por mi cuenta nuevas tecnologías y metodologías.
-- 💪 Joven, determinado y profesional en todo lo que hago.
-- 🚀 Me gusta escribir código limpio, estructurado y fácil de mantener.
+- 📚 **Self-taught**, with over **one year of experience learning and building projects independently**.
+- 💪 Young, determined, and professional, always meeting goals and challenges.
+- 🚀 I write **clean, structured, and maintainable code**.
+- 🤝 Looking for **job opportunities** or **volunteer collaborations** to gain experience and contribute to real projects.

 ---